When doctors make mistakes, The Lyon Firm helps families find a path forward.

 Pediatric malpractice is a specific type of medical malpractice that occurs when a medical professional or hospital fails to meet the accepted standard of care while treating a child, leading to injury or death.

-If a healthcare provider’s actions, or lack of action, were negligent and directly caused your child’s harm, it could be considered malpractice.
-This can be the result of a mistake during diagnosis, treatment, or aftercare.
+If a healthcare provider’s actions are negligent and directly caused your child’s harm, it could be considered malpractice.
+This can be the result of a mistake during treatment or aftercare.

 Pediatric malpractice cases can be more complex than adult medical malpractice cases.
 A child’s body is still developing, and injuries that might be minor for an adult could have lifelong consequences for a child.